-Plaintiff must file a "Certificate of Service" form, which states that service on both the defendant and the garnishee was made in accordance with law.
-See O.C.G.A. § 18-4-8 and § 9-11-4 for information on proper service.
+It is the plaintiff's responsibility to file with the Court a "Certificate of Service" form, which states that service on both the defendant and the garnishee was made in accordance with law.
+See O.C.G.A. § 18-4-8 and § 9-11-4 for more information regarding proper service.